Study visa

 Documentation issued by government authorities of countries that do not subscribe to The Hague Convention of 1961 must be authenticated by the Ministry of Foreign Affairs of the issuing country and then by the Consulate of Spain in said country.

-Required Documentation for Teaching Assistants (auxiliaries de conversación):
+Required Documentation for Teaching Assistants (auxiliaries de conversación), check North American Language and Cultural Assistant Program (NALCAP)

 Procedure

-- Who can apply for a visa: Visa applications must be submitted in person by the applicant or by one of their parents if the applicant is a minor.
-They may also be submitted through a duly accredited representative.
+• Who can apply for a visa: Visa applications must be submitted in person by the applicant or by one of their parents if the applicant is a minor.

-- Place of submission: Applications must be submitted in person at BLS Visa service for Spain:
+• Place of submission: Applications must be submitted in person by appointment only at BLS International Office, 5455 Wilshire Boulevard, suite 1011.
+Los Ángeles, CA

-- Proof of receipt: The Consular Office will provide the applicant with proof of receipt of the application with a code that enables them to check the status of the dossier through the following link:
+• Proof of receipt: BLS will provide the applicant with proof of receipt of the application.

-- Collecting the visa: The visa must be collected in person by the applicant or by their representative (if the applicant is a minor) within a maximum period of 2 months, counted as of the day after the date on which the favorable decision is notified.
-The Consular Office will inform the applicant regarding the procedure for the return of the passport and any other original documentation.
+• Collecting the visa: The visa must be collected in person by the applicant or by their representative (if the applicant is a minor) within a maximum period of 2 months, counted as of the day after the date on which the favorable decision is notified.
+BLS will inform the applicant regarding the procedure for the return of the passport and any other original documentation.